 Test a sale or authorization integration

-- Log in to https://www.sandbox.paypal.com using your buyer's test PayPal account.
+- Log in to https://www.sandbox.paypal.com by using your buyer's test PayPal account.

-- Replace the contents of the street address Line-1 of the buyer's test credit card, with
+- Replace the contents of line 1 of the street address of the buyer's test credit card, with

-- Execute a typical Express Checkout payment flow against the sandbox environment using the same buyer account and with the same credit card that you just modified.
+- Execute a typical Express Checkout payment flow against the sandbox environment by using the same buyer account with the same credit card that you just modified.